johneckert/stagedoor/Notes.md

 	- Graphs / Data Visualization / Interesting UI (ruby gems?)
   - Tests
   - IF THERE IS TIME: Job Posting Board / Classifieds
   - What data do we want to display?
+So we can prepare algorithms

   Julien Notes 1/20/18
   -> Should the assistant:boolean be in the Category table, or should it be in the Contract?
 I'm thinking maybe the Contract because it could change on a case by case basis, but I also wouldn't know.
 Doing it now as part of the Category model.